bassrehab/bassrehab.github.io/_posts/2026-01-18-rlvr-beyond-math-code.md

 ---
 layout: post
 title: "RLVR Beyond Math and Code: The Verifier Problem Nobody Has Solved"
-date: 2026-01-18
+date: 2026-01-18 10:00:00
+author: [Subhadip Mitra]
+categories: [AI Research, LLM Training]
+tags: [RLVR, reinforcement-learning, reasoning-models, LLM-training, DeepSeek-R1, GRPO]
 description: "Reinforcement Learning with Verifiable Rewards powers every reasoning model worth talking about.
 But it only works where you can check the answer automatically.
 Extending it to messy, real-world domains is the hardest open problem in LLM training right now."
-tags: [RLVR, reinforcement-learning, reasoning-models, LLM-training, DeepSeek-R1, GRPO]
-categories: [AI Research, LLM Training]
+citation: true
+giscus_comments: true
 featured: true
+related_posts: true
+pretty_table: true
+tabs: true
+mermaid:
+  enabled: true
+toc:
+  sidebar: left
 ---

 If 2024 was about scaling parameters, 2025 was about scaling reasoning.